 - 4.16.1.
 Safety Equipment for all personnel on Yokota AB, to include local nationals, is required as follows: - 4.16.1.1.
-Bicycle operators and passengers are required to properly wear (snapped, buckled, or fastened IAW manufacturer's design) an approved safety helmet. - 4.16.1.2.
-MOWV include, at a minimum, skateboards, roller skates, in-line skates, scooters, unicycles etc. Anyone operating this type of recreational equipment will wear, as a minimum, a protective helmet equipped with an adjustable chin strap (chin strap must be properly fastened under the chin while wearing the helmet).
-Kneepads and elbow pads are required in the Base Skate Park, but recommended in all other areas. - 4.16.2.
-The owner, parent, or guardian is responsible for ensuring bicycles and MOWVs operated on base roadways are in safe condition and proper safety equipment is worn.
-They are also responsible for instructing dependents on rules of the roadway and general safety. - 4.16.3.
-Bicyclists are considered part of the traffic when operating on roadways and will be operated single file, with the flow of traffic, as far to the left as safely possible, and must comply with the established rules of the road. - 4.16.3.1.
-Bicycles operated from official sunset to sunrise will have a permanently affixed headlight that projects a white light visible for 500 feet in front of the bicycle.
+Bicycle operators and passengers are required to properly wear (snapped, buckled, or fastened IAW manufacturer's design) an approved safety helmet. - 4.16.2.
+Bicyclists are considered part of the traffic when operating on roadways and will be operated single file, with the flow of traffic, as far to the left as safely possible, and must comply with the established rules of the road. - 4.16.2.1.
+Bicycles operated from official sunset to sunrise will have a permanently affixed headlight that projects a white light visible in front of the bicycle.
 Headlights will be turned on between official sunset to sunrise and when visibility is poor.
-In addition, operators will wear highly retro-reflective clothing or vests. - 4.16.3.2.
-Bicycles operated after official sunset to sunrise will have a permanently affixed rear reflector, red in color visible from 300 feet. - 4.16.3.3.
-Passengers will not be carried on a bicycle unless seat and footrests are provided for each passenger. - 4.16.3.4.
-Bicycle riders will not carry any article that prevents them from keeping at least one hand on the handlebars and in full control of the bicycle. - 4.16.3.5.
-Bicycles must have at least one brake applied to the rear wheel. - 4.16.3.6.
-Do not park a bicycle in areas designated for vehicle or motorcycle parking, or in areas that would impede pedestrian traffic. - 4.16.3.7.
-Bicycle racing upon roadways is not permitted, except at authorized racing events.
+In addition, operators will wear highly retro-reflective clothing or vests. - 4.16.2.2.
+Bicycles operated after official sunset to sunrise will have a permanently affixed rear reflector, red in color and must be visible. - 4.16.2.3.
+Passengers will not be carried on a bicycle unless seat and footrests are provided for each passenger. - 4.16.2.4.
+Bicycle riders will not carry any article that prevents them from keeping at least one hand on the handlebars and in full control of the bicycle. - 4.16.2.5.
+Do not park a bicycle in areas designated for vehicle or motorcycle parking, or in areas that would impede pedestrian traffic. - 4.16.2.6.

-- 4.16.3.8.
 Do not wear portable headphones, earphones, or other listening devices, which would impede hearing and detection of impending danger.
-Cell phone use (to include text messaging) while bicycling is prohibited. - 4.16.3.9.
-Do not operate a bicycle when under the influence of alcohol or drugs. - 4.16.3.10.
-Any other vehicle will not tow bicyclists, scooters and skaters. - 4.16.3.11.
-Bicyclists will not attempt or do tricks or stunts on base roadways, sidewalks, parking lots, or public thoroughfares that impede pedestrian or vehicle traffic. - 4.16.4.
-Personnel riding MOWVs are considered pedestrians and must comply with the rules in this instruction.
-Any motorized vehicle not deemed an automobile, motorcycle or moped is not allowed on Yokota AB.
-In addition, personnel riding MOWVs must comply with the specific instructions listed below: - 4.16.4.1.
-May use on-base roadways during daylight hours in housing areas when no vehicular traffic is present.
-On base, they may cross roadways and operate on roadways only when sidewalks are not available and must follow rules established for pedestrian traffic. - 4.16.4.2.
-Will not use on base roadways or parking lots during the hours of darkness.
-The use of sidewalks during the hours of darkness is permitted as long as it does not endanger pedestrian traffic and the individuals must wear highly reflective clothing or vests. - 4.16.4.3.
-Will not perform stunts or acrobatic tricks outside the confines of the East Side Skate Park. - 4.16.4.4.
-Will not ride on the sidewalks and in parking lots at the Yokota Community Center or any shoppette area. - 4.16.4.5.
-Bicyclists will use the provided bicycle paths nearest the perimeter fence when crossing the North and South overrun areas and will not use or operate the bicycle on the vehicle roadway crossing the runway.
-Bicyclists and pedestrians are not required to stop at the overrun lights when using the path. - 4.16.5.
-Riders of bicycles, roller skates, roller blades, skate boards, scooters, or other manually operated wheeled items are subject to the same traffic laws as pedestrians and operators of motorized vehicles when on the roadway, and will abide by the safety requirements of AFI 91-207.
+Cell phone use (to include text messaging) while bicycling is prohibited. - 4.16.2.7.
+Do not operate a bicycle when under the influence of alcohol or drugs. - 4.16.2.8.
+Bicyclists will not attempt or do tricks or stunts on base roadways, sidewalks, parking lots, or public thoroughfares that impede pedestrian or vehicle traffic. - 4.16.3.
+Individuals must wear highly reflective clothing or vests during the hours of darkness. - 4.16.3.1.
+Bicyclists will use the provided bicycle paths nearest the perimeter fence when crossing the South overrun areas and will not use or operate the bicycle on the vehicle roadway crossing the runway.
+Bicyclists and pedestrians are not required to stop at the overrun lights when using the path.